Most frequent airline travelers have been barely on one side or another of the final-boarding rule, or “10-minute rule.”

 When it is within your control, run, don’t walk, to the gate.

 My rule: Ten minutes before departure is when getting on a plane is no longer within your control.
-It’s better to be sitting or standing around the gate area waiting to board than looking for another flight or a hotel room.
+It’s better to be sitting or standing around the gate area waiting to board.
+Don’t be looking for another flight or a hotel room.

 So while it is within your control, run, don’t walk, to the gate.